A general regularity theory for stable codimension 1 integral varifolds: Proper blow-up classes

 where $C = C(n, q, \b_{1}, \b_{2}, \e) \in (0, \infty).$ \end{lemma}

-{\bf Remark:} In our applications of the lemma, the component functions of $w$, in $B_{1} \setminus \G$, will either be harmonic or smooth functions with small gradient solving the minimal surface equation; in either of these cases, the second estimate in the hypotheses of the lemma is standard with $\ell_{z}(x) = w(z) + Dw(z) \cdot (x-z)$ and $\b_{2}$ depending only on $n.$
+{\bf Remark:} In our applications of the lemma, the component functions of $w$, in $B_{1} \setminus \G$, will either be harmonic or smooth functions with small gradient solving the minimal surface equation; the second estimate in the hypotheses, with $\ell_{z}(x) = w(z) + Dw(z) \cdot (x-z)$ and $\b_{2}$ depending only on $n,$ follows in these cases from standard interior estimates for second derivatives of harmonic functions and solutions to uniformly elliptic equations.

 \begin{proof} Consider an arbitrary point $y \in B_{3/4}$ and a number $\r \in (0, \e).$ With $\g = \g(n, \b_{1}, \e, \m) \in (0, 1/8)$ to be chosen, if there is a point $z \in \G \cap \overline{B_{\g\r}(y)}$, then by the given condition with $\r - |z - y|$ in place of $\r$ and $\s = \g\r + |z-y|$,